CAYLEY VANDE BERG FROM FOND DU LAC COUNTY CROWNED

-The Wisconsin Fairest of the Fairs program was created 53 years ago to select an ambassador for the Wisconsin Association of Fairs, which represents 75 Wisconsin county, district and state fairs.
+The Wisconsin Fairest of the Fairs program was created 54 years ago to select an ambassador for the Wisconsin Association of Fairs, which represents 75 county, district and state fairs in Wisconsin.

 Each year, the Wisconsin Fairest of the Fairs travels throughout the state promoting the educational, agricultural, social, cultural and commercial opportunities available at Wisconsin’s great fairs.
 It is a position of responsibility to the citizens of our great state, and the winner must possess excellent communication skills as well as organization, professionalism and a passion for the fair industry.

-In addition, she will serve as an ambassador of the 2019 Wisconsin State Fair, presented by U.S. Cellular, which will take place August 1 - 11.
-This includes greeting fairgoers and special guests, performing as the master of ceremonies for several events during State Fair, participating in various contests and representing State Fair during select media appearances.
+In addition, she will serve as an ambassador of the 2020 Wisconsin State Fair, presented by U.S. Cellular, which will take place August 6 - 16.
+This includes greeting fairgoers and special guests, performing as the master of ceremonies for several events, participating in various contests, and representing State Fair during select media appearances.

-Buechel was selected from a field of incredibly talented young women, and replaces the 2018 Wisconsin Fairest of the Fairs, Isabella Haen from the Kewaunee County Fair.
 The Fairest of the Fairs is chosen by a panel of three judges representing the fair, communications and agriculture industries.
-This year’s judges were Stacie Christel, Jo Reynolds and Susan Zblewski.
+This year’s judges were, Jo Reynolds, Steve Asplund and Sarah Kikkert.

 Reynolds has been the manager for the Warren County Fair in Indianola, Iowa for the past 20 years.
 She also owns and operates a crop insurance agency and manages a 23-head beef cow herd with her husband.
 Reynolds has served in multiple director and president positions within the Iowa Association of Fairs and the International Association of Fairs and Expositions.